cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb:I created the base template for the test cases and submitted the list of potential test cases.
 I also wrote  sections 5,6 and 9.

+Chris Gore: I created test cases 7 and 8 and worked on minor edits after the document was finished.

 ####11/22/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Further discussions regarding the teams coding duties and what we would be working on over the break.

 Mason Meredith: I discussed the structure mostly.

+Chris Gore: I attended the meeting and contributed to discussion on what we would be doing.

 ####11/24/16 -
 Daniel LaBorde: I did the research for implementing the external game libraries used for our game (LWJGL, OpenGL, Slick-util).